Holger Willmer: Career

 Willmer began his career with 1.
 FC Köln, and scored within two minutes of his Bundesliga debut for the club, a 5–1 defeat on the opening day of the 1977–78 season.
 Despite this inauspicious start, Köln went on to be German champions that year, with Willmer adding a further ten appearances.
 They also won the DFB-Pokal, but Willmer did not play in the final.
 By the 1979–80 season, Willmer had established himself in Köln's first squad, and helped them to another DFB-Pokal final, this time a 2–1 defeat against Fortuna Düsseldorf in which he appeared as a substitute for Pierre Littbarski.

 In 1981–82, Willmer made 33 appearances as Köln finished second in the Bundesliga, and they followed this next year with another cup win - Willmer came on as a late substitute for Harald Konopka as they beat city rivals Fortuna Köln 1–0 in the final.
 He spent one further season with Köln before joining Bayern Munich in 1984.

 Bayern won the league title in the Willmer's first-season, and almost won the double, losing 2–1 against Bayer Uerdingen in the cup final, a match for which Willmer was in the starting line-up.
 The following year Bayern won another title, leap-frogging Werder Bremen on the last day of the season with a 6–0 win over Borussia Mönchengladbach.
 Willmer sat this match out, but featured in a second consecutive cup final - replacing Michael Rummenigge late in the game as Bayern did complete the double this time, beating VfB Stuttgart 5–1.

 The following season, Willmer was less involved in the first team, making nine appearances as Bayern won a third consecutive German title.
 Bayern also reached the European Cup Final, and Willmer was an unused substitute for the 2–1 defeat against FC Porto.
-He left the club at the end of the season, joining Hannover 96, for whom me made 46 appearances over the next two seasons, retiring in 1989 after they had been relegated from the Bundesliga.
+He left the club at the end of the season, joining Hannover 96, for whom he made 46 appearances over the next two seasons, retiring in 1989 after they had been relegated from the Bundesliga.